 On teaching ki fusion…

 “I don’t really try to teach aikido to people from other martial arts.
-I don’t try to teach the Bob Jones guys that ‘aikido is better than your art’; what I try to do is to enhance their own understanding in their own art, and that’s what they come to me for.
-Everyone will be different, but all I know is that I’m dedicated to showing people how to unlock this inner power that we all have.
+I don’t try to teach the Bob Jones guys that ‘aikido is amazing’; what I try to do is to enhance their understanding in their own art using aikido, and that’s what they come to me for.
+Everyone will be different, but all I know is that I’m dedicated in showing people how to unlock this inner power that we all have.

 “The way I teach ki fusion to people, they’re able to learn it quite successfully.
 It does take time, but they will get it.
 The way we train aikido is quite unique — there’s no opponent, just a partner.
 One is the receiver and one is the attacker — not an attacker like in kickboxing or in a tournament, but two people at once are learning in a type of non-conflicting agreement.
 Through that training, we learn to be more spiritually in tune.
 We try not to worry about the physical attack as much.

 “My instructor [David Brown] taught me things early on in my aikido journey that have rubbed off, and I try to pass them on to my students.
 It’s like one candle lights thousands of candles — I want to do my little bit to change the people around me so that each person can, in turn, become a better person.
 I know it sounds like a cliché, but it really does work.”